ArchitectsJoel Sanders Architect, Haeahn Architecture

 Units12 at 3,000 sf each

-From the architect.
+Text description provided by the architects.
 This project is located in the exclusive district of Seongbuk-dong, a neighborhood where precious traditional architecture and natural landscape is preserved and celebrated.

 Presented with the challenge of a steeply sloping site, this enclave of 12 private houses is designed so that every residence possesses ample private outdoor space and unobstructed views of the landscape.
 From the scale of the site plan to the design of the individual units,the project weaves together building and landscape, natural and synthetic materials, and indoor and outdoorspaces.
 Each residence is 3,000 sf with a garage/entertainment level and two living levels.